-⚠ Check tire pressure from a position facing the tread of the tire, not form the side.
+♠ Check tire pressure from a position facing the tread of the tire, not from the side.
 Use a long handled gauge to keep your body away from the side.
 If tires are low, do not operate and do not add air.
 Check with a mechanic.

-The tire may require removal and repair. in correct (low) tire pressure can reduce the stability of your lift truck.
+The tire may require removal and repair.

+Incorrect(low) tire pressure can reduce the stability of your lift truck.
 Do not operate truck with low tire pressure.
 Proper cold inflation is 689kpa(100psi).

-7. REPLACEMENT AND CHECK
+7. REPLACEMENT